argoproj-labs/old-argo-dataflow/docs/PROCESSORS.md

-# Steps
+# Processors

-A step is the execution unit of a Dataflow pipeline.
+A processor is the execution unit of a Dataflow pipeline.

-## Built-in Steps
+## Built-in

 There are a number of built in steps.
 These are tested for reliability and performance and so should be you first
 choice: